tangowithcode/tango_with_django_2/manuscript/chapter18-ajax.md

 All of these features will be implemented using AJAX technologies to make the user experience seamless.
 However, before we get stuck in, let's create a new JavaScript file called `rango-ajax.js`.
 This file will house all of our AJAX code for the features we implement in this chapter.
 Like existing JavaScript files, create this file in your project's `static/js/` directory.
 You'll also want to add a reference to this file in Rango's `base.html` template, underneath the existing references that we worked on in the previous chapter.
 As a reminder, these are located towards the bottom of the template.

 I> ### JQuery Assumption
 I> We assume that you have completed the [previous chapter on JQuery](#chapter-jquery) -- and are using version 3.3.1 of JQuery for this exercise.
-If you haven't gone through the setup steps of this chapter *at the very least,* we high recommend that you go through those steps now.
+If you haven't gone through the setup steps of this chapter *at the very least,* we highly recommend that you go through those steps now.

 Now with everything set up and ready to go, let's get to work.

 ## Adding a "Like" Button
 The functionality for ordering categories by likes was previously implemented in a previous chapter.
 Checking out Rango's homepage, categories are ordered by the number of likes they receive (in descending order).
-However, it would be nice to allow registered users of Rango to express their own fondness of a particular category by providing them with the ability to *like* it, too!
+However, it would be nice to allow registered users of Rango to express their fondness of a particular category by providing them with the ability to *like* it, too!

 In the following workflow, we will allow registered users to *like* categories, but we won't be keeping track of what they have *liked*.
 A registered user could click the like button multiple times if they refresh the page.
 This is the simplest implementation -- if we wanted to keep track of what categories they liked, too, we would have to add an additional model and other supporting infrastructure.
 We'll leave this advanced step for you to complete as an exercise.